6 Self-Love Barriers Holding You Back from Happiness (And How To Overcome Them)

 Self-love is the name of the game these days, but what does it actually mean?
-Is it treating yourself with a bright and shiny new something you've been coveting, or something as simple as embracing compassion?
+Is it treating yourself with a bright and shiny new something you've been coveting, or something as simple as giving yourself room for emotional support?
 We caught up with LÄRABAR ambassador, author, and holistic wellness coach Alex Elle to unpack the deeper significance of self-love and break down six common barriers women face when it comes to truly loving themselves.

 Elle says self-love can be especially hard to master because it goes against what many women are taught when they're young.
 “Personally, I was raised to take care of everyone else and put myself last, but that's really devastating to the self," she says.
 “I've since found that relationships of all kinds — with family, friends, colleagues and romantic partners — can't thrive without a healthy foundation of self-love."

 Elle notes that for her, staying full is the key to sharing her wealth with others.
 “I look at self-love like water," she explains.
 “I want to be a full pitcher so that I can pour into my girls' cup, my husband's cup, my friends' cups.
 So that's how I look at it, not in a way that's selfish, but in a way that's self-sustaining."
 Preach.

 “Believe it or not, your boss, significant other, best friend, neighbor, sister… they're not mind readers," Elle reminds us.
 “Loving yourself means advocating for yourself in every kind of relationship.
 Being able to identify and share your individual needs is vital to all relationships."
 Yes, this includes the one you have with yourself.